 We believe that technologies should serve as tools…as we celebrate life, truly improving our unique existence, instead of distracting, disturbing or disrupting us.
 And we believe that these technologies should be created mindfully and ethically, for the benefit of and not at the cost of consumers and users.
 In fact, the relationship that grows between the creator and consumer should be truly symbiotic and honest.

 What the manifesto speaks to is developing a shared system of ethics and values around technology as well as the realization that the cost of passively “consuming” the amount and speed of electronic messages that now regularly bombard us from work, family, friends and advertisers is too high.
 How do we shield ourselves from the onslaught of subconscious triggers manufactured by advertisers to sync up with our personal algorithms and ignite the fear, lust, desire, and angst motivating our next click and our next click and our next click?
 The need to catch up and keep up – even for and with the people we love – now opens us up to more stimulation, simulation and manipulation than we can bear.
+You can just sit at a comfortable place and start the playing luckydraw casino.

 Classic studies on television’s strategic use of “novelty incidents” foreshadows our current situation; whereby rapid cuts, zooms, pans, flashing lights and pop outs are used in programming to engage the brain’s fight or flight response.
 What happens is, our media diet triggers a cycle of adrenaline/fear followed by pleasure/flight response.
 Media makers are actively manipulating human physiology intended for survival in the wild.
 With addictive use of media normalized in our modern day society, our systems are routinely bottoming out at a state of protection/hault that stunts the vital flow of life and growth.
 And while that flashing light is certainly not a bear trying to rip into your flesh, the long term affect of an advertiser trying to rip into your psyche might actually be more dangerous.
 According to Waldorf school educators, popular culture and electronic media subvert the essential relationship between effort and experience; therefore, limiting children and youth’s exposure to media preserves uniqueness.